Naive set theory: Ordered pairs and Cartesian products

 Alternatively, an ordered pair can be formally thought of as a set {a,b} with a total order.

 (The notation (a, b) is also used to denote an open interval on the real number line, but the context should make it clear which meaning is intended.
 Otherwise, the notation ]a, b[ may be used to denote the open interval whereas (a, b) is used for the ordered pair).

 If A and B are sets, then the Cartesian product (or simply product) is defined to be:

-A × B = {(a,b) : a is in A and b is in B}.